Sunday, July 26, 2015

 photo by Leanne Dyck

 An author friend recently told me that she'd given up submitting to publishers because she'd realized having her work published was an unattainable goal.
-She said, "It's like a one in a million chance.
+She said, "It's like a one-in-a-million chance.
 Why bother?"

 That made me consider my own chances.
 Where they, slim to none and slim has just left town?
 If she couldn't make it, what made me think that I could?